Game Development:Sonic the Hedgehog 2 (16-bit)

 - "Tropical Plant Zone" - a potential tropical-themed level

-- "Olympus" - a potential tropical-themed level or shrine level (which would became the rocky Hidden Palace)
+- "Olympus" - a potential Greek or tropical-themed, water based, or shrine-like level (which would become either the rocky Hidden Palace or Aquatic Ruin Zone)

 - A medieval era is suggested in the diagrams (since five eras are suggested here but only 4 are labbelled) but no level maps where shown for this era.